Natchez people: Descent system

 Many researchers agree that the Honored group was not a noble class but rather a title of prestige given to commoner men for acts of valor in war, or to commoner women who ritually sacrificed their babies upon the death of a Sun as part of funeral and mourning practices.
 In addition, people of Honored status could be promoted to Nobles for meritorious deeds.

 Ethnobotany

-The Natchez give Potentilla canadensis as a drug to those who are believed to be bewitched.
+The Natchez gave Potentilla canadensis as a drug to those who are believed to be bewitched.